 “The fact that our customers are doing great has an effect on the bank’s financial figures.”

 Markku Härkönen recognizes that tourism companies especially are going strong.
 The balance sheet is in balance.

 “Our corporate customers’ assets are bigger than our funding for them.
 Therefore we have had to expand our services specifically in relation to asset management.
 The users of these services are quite often entrepreneurs or ex-entrepreneurs.”

 Corporate reorganisations keep the bankers busy.
 Entrepreneurs in Lapland are aging, and it is particularly difficult to find successors for family-run companies.

 “This is most pronounced in the tourism sector.
 As the tourism sector is only now starting to grow, we should find successors that have the motivation to develop the operations.
 A 30-year-old entrepreneur usually has a more enthusiastic outlook on everything than a 60-year-old.
 Of course, we also have older entrepreneurs with an exemplary attitude.”

-The banker also thoroughly considers the risk in financing investments made by an ageing entrepreneur.
+The banker also thoroughly considers the risk in financing investments made by an aging entrepreneur.

-“The personnel risk for an ageing entrepreneur differs drastically compared to financing projects implemented by young entrepreneurs.”
+“The personnel risk for an aging entrepreneur differs drastically compared to financing projects implemented by young entrepreneurs.”

 Markku Härkönen also points out that quite often entrepreneurs with a long career are satisfied with themselves, and that is the way it should be.